HidekiKawahara/SparkNG/README.md

 ```

 # Release note
-This repository is a new start of SparkNG on Git
+This repository is a new start of SparkNG on Git.
+The remote directory was created on 12/Oct./2017.